 Deepika Padukone's talk session on mental health with WHO put on hold

-New Delhi [India], April 23 (ANI): Days after announcing her collaboration with WHO for a talk session on the issue of prioritisation of mental health during coronavirus pandemic, actor Deepika Padukone on Wednesday night said that the talk has been put on hold currently.
+New Delhi [India], April 23 (ANI): Days after announcing her collaboration with the World Health Organization for a talk on the issue of prioritisation of mental health during coronavirus pandemic, actor Deepika Padukone on Wednesday night said that the session has been put on hold due to "unforeseen and highly unavoidable circumstances".